Mideast power brokers call for "Marshall Plan" after unrest

 Under the Marshall Plan, large sums flowed into Western Europe to rebuild the continent, restore productivity and prevent U.S. allies from falling under the Soviet sphere of influence.

 "I am afraid that Arab Spring could turn into an autumn if the issue of social justice is not achieved.
-A Marshall Plan is needed," said Hassan al-Boraei, Egypt's labour minister.
+A Marshall Plan is needed," said Hassan al-Boraei, Egypt's labor minister.

 "The old model of relying on state employment and big projects is no longer viable," Boraei said, adding that Egypt needed to find jobs for 950,000 people entering the workforce annually, with unemployment running at 12-17 percent.